-The Recipe for Frikadeller
+Old-fashioned Recipe for Frikadeller

 This recipe for Danish meatballs also known as Frikadeller is properly one of the most, if not the most, popular national dish in Denmark.
 For most of the Danes this is a dish they have on a regular basis and a dish that they have had their entire life.

-The Secret Ingredient
+The Secret Ingredient in Frikadeller

 There are many different variants of Frikadeller, however the basic ingredients are always ground pork, onions, milk, eggs, flour and salt and pepper.
 I have always learned that the onions are the ‘secret ingredient’ in Frikadeller and that it is the onions that gives the characteristic taste to the meat.
 There are different opinions whether the onions should be chopped coarsely or finely, cut in large pieces or just blended.

 This recipe for Frikadeller is the one my parents used when I was a kid and it is the one I uses the day today.
 We can recommend serving these meatballs with some homemade freshly bread with sunflower seeds or some boiled potatoes.
 The meatballs are also perfect as topping on a slice of some healthy homemade bread or simply just as a snack in the afternoon.

-1 kg (2.2 lb) ground pork
+- 1 kg ground pork

-1 dl (0.5 cup) milk
+- 1 dl milk

-1 dl (0.5 cup) oats
+- 1 dl oats

-1- 1.5 tbsp salt
+- 1 tbsp salt

-Pepper according to taste
+- Pepper according to taste

-Step 3: Use a spoon to form the meatballs.
+- Use a spoon to form the meatballs.
 If you dip the spoon in a glass of water before you form a meatball it will be easier and the meat will not stick to the spoon.
 Fry the meatballs for about 5-10 minutes depending on the amount of heat you give them.
 It is best to flip over the meatball often - this will give then an even crust.